nicolaViola/slotmachine/README.md

 ### Testing and documentation
 The Rest service is documented by Swagger (http://swagger.io/) so you can also test it.
 You can try it following this url: ```http://localhost:8080/swagger-ui.html ```
 You will have an endpoints list.
 A lot of those come from Spring Boot Actuator but the " **machine-controller : Machine Controller** " endpoint will make you able to test the game.
-Every methods match with the operation of the game.
+Every method matchs with the operation of the game.

-The default state is NoCoin state so you can do:
+The default state is NoCoin state so you have to do:
 *	/insertCoin operation.
 You can see the new state (Ready) in the ResponseBody.
 *	/startToPlay operation.
 You can see the new state (Game) in the ResponseBody.
 *	/shoot operation.
 You can see the new state (Game, NoCoin or Win) and the result of the game, the three cards, in the ResponsBody.
 If Win
-	* /disponeMoney operation.
+	* If are in Win state then /disponeMoney operation.
 You can see the new state (NoCoin) in the ResponseBody.
+	* otherwise you are able to iterate the operation of the actual state.

 ## Used Techonlogy
 The project uses Spring Core, Spring Boot, Rest API with Spring MVC, Swagger